All Episodes

 I just like it.

-When the trach hold, obviously that that is infinitely more dangerous.
+And a trachold, obviously that is infinitely more dangerous.

 And I think every police department has banned that separate and apart.

-The pressure that this officer is putting on his neck for almost for eight minutes or longer, straight in straight into the pavement, full on, looks like full-on force to me.
+The pressure that this officer is putting on his neck for almost for eight minutes or longer, straight into the pavement, full on.

-No neck can survive, Dr. Oz, from from just my limited knowledge is not being a doctor.
+No neck can survive, Dr. Oz, from just my limited knowledge of not being a doctor.

 If I strike somebody's carotid artery in a targeted strike and I hit it right, that person's going down to their knees.